-Do only one practice at a time, ideally every day for at least a week.
+Try one practice at a time, ideally every day for at least one week.

 OUT THE WINDOW!
 The next time you're in a challenging situation, discard the mantra, deep breathing, or whatever your go-to technique may be.
 Simply relate to the emotion, person or circumstance directly.